catberry/catberry/docs/index.md

 [Handlebars](https://github.com/catberry/catberry-handlebars) and
-[Jade](https://github.com/catberry/catberry-jade) are officially supported but you can create own adapter for any template engine, just take a look hot it is done for [Handlebars](https://github.com/catberry/catberry-handlebars).
+[Jade](https://github.com/catberry/catberry-jade) are officially supported but you can create own adapter for any template engine, just take a look how it is done for [Handlebars](https://github.com/catberry/catberry-handlebars).

 To set template engine you just need to register template provider like this:
 ```javascript